Sumboard

 Built for Customers, Not Engineers

-Business users navigate data intuitively.
+Business users explore data intuitively.
 Drag-and-drop filters, one-click exports to PDF and Excel, and scheduled email delivery work out-of-box without query languages.

 Mobile-responsive by default.
 Your customers check analytics on their phones.
 Grafana's dashboards weren't designed for that.